tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 You truthfully advertise to customers how much of the selling price, if any, will be donated to Community projects.

 ## 5. Prohibited uses

+Some uses of the marks are never permitted.
+This section discusses the most common examples of such prohibited uses.

 ### 5.1.
 Misleading mirrors and mimicking sites
 Please don’t create a website that mimics the ‘look and feel’ of a Community project.
 If you have a good reason to create a mimicking site, please contact the Trademark steward at `[email address]`.